By Silvia Nakkach, M.A., MMT

-The music delivered by these melodies has the intention to assist, to lessen fear, to orient, and to open the ways to personal freedom.
+The music delivered by medicine melodies has the intention to assist, to lessen fear, to orient, and to open the ways to personal freedom.
 Many cultures program us to think that the main purpose of music is entertainment.
 These melodies, on the other hand, are intuitive medicine.
 Singing them is an act of spontaneous reverence for a subtler dimension of reality, where we obtain spiritual information in a process I call musical divination: The music is in the air; by deep listening we are open to receive it.
 The mind has access to a higher realm where a medicine melody is heard.
 The voice is the gatekeeper.
 Spirit uses our voice as a vehicle to sing through us.

 We can look at medicine melodies as healing-vibrational formulas that help transform energy patterns and enhance deep listening and receptivity.
-By balancing the activity of the left- and right-brain hemispheres, medicine melodies can produce measurable effects in the physical body.
+By balancing the activity of the left and right-brain hemispheres, medicine melodies can produce measurable effects in the physical body.
 Singing or listening to them induces concentration and sharpens our capacity for self-awareness, allowing us to see not only what is there, but also what is felt, and what others feel, giving us access to an insightful vision of the past, present, and future.

 Medicine melodies can be found in all traditions: from lullabies to Gregorian chants, Hebrew davennen, the kirtans, mantras and ragas from India, Tibetan ritual prayers, the zhikrs of the Sufis, Buddhist sutras and tantric chants, indigenous songs such as the icaros, and healing songs from Africa and the Americas.
 These melodies are divinely inspired, constructed with simplicity and minimalism and rendered with a great deal of repetition to most effectively convey emotion, memory, revelation, or spiritual transmission.